Company Naming Tips & Suggestions

 Company Naming Tip 19

-Recently we posted a blog about age specific target market product names.
-We really want people to remember that if you’re product is designed for men aged 18 to 35 you’re not going to want something that you’re grandma would buy and vice versa.
+Recently we posted a blog about age specific target market focused product names.
+We really want people to remember that if you’re product is designed for men aged 18 to 35, you’re not going to want something that your grandma would buy and vice versa.

 Your target market isn’t just gender and income segmentation, remember how old your demographic is and design your company and product name around that.